 - Adult Outpatient Ear Nose and Throat (ENT)/ Transgender

-For referral information and contact details for the Speech and Language Therapy department, visit their dedicated website.
+For referral information and contact details for the Speech and Language Therapy department, visit the SLT pages on the ABUHB dedicated website.

-We are working through our plans to resume face-to-face appointments for services currently only available via telephone/ virtual consultations as soon as we are able to do so.
-To accommodate Social Distancing measures, staff will wear clear face masks and screens will be used where appropriate.
+We are working through our plans to resume face-to-face appointments for services currently only available via telephone/ video consultations as soon as we are able to do so.
+To accommodate Social Distancing measures, staff will wear 'communication friendly' clear face masks and screens will be used where appropriate.

 Community Neurological Rehabilitation Service